jduru213/AWS-Projects/README.md

 This project is recommended for employers interested in adopting serverless architectures on AWS.
 It serves as a practical example showcasing the benefits and challenges of serverless development.
 Employers can use this project as a learning resource for their development teams, encompassing testing strategies and CI/CD practices.

-## Key Takeaways
-# Key Takeaways from the Lab Project
+## Key Takeaways from the Lab Project

 ## 1. Practical Application of Serverless Concepts